 Just like any of us, He didn’t really want to suffer.
-Still, His prayers all ended with an affirmation that He was ready and willing to do God’s will (Matthew 26:39-44).
+Still, His prayers all ended with a confirmation that He was ready and willing to do God’s will (Matthew 26:39-44).

 Had He not really wanted to save us, He might have said something like, “You know what, never-mind.
-They’re not worth it.
 This is too much and I’m not doing it.
 They’re not even worth it.”